-Horton Springs Trail is a 8.6 mile out and back trail located near Forest Lakes, AZ and is rated as difficult.
+Horton Springs Trail is a 8.6 mile out and back trail located near Forest Lakes, Arizona and is rated as difficult.
 The trail is primarily used for hiking and is accessible year-round.

 Directions from Payson: Travel north on Hwy.
 87 to Forest Road 300, 15.7 miles miles west of Hwy.
 260 The trail sign is on the south side of the road.